conda-forge/conda-forge.github.io/docs/how-to/emergencies/remove-broken-packages.md

 1. Locate the paths to broken files on [anaconda.org](https://anaconda.org), by searching for the conda-forge package and switching to the files tab.
 2. Fork [conda-forge/admin-requests](https://github.com/conda-forge/admin-requests) and add a new YAML file in the `requests` directory.
 3. Add the broken files to the new YAML document.See [examples/example-broken.yml](https://github.com/conda-forge/admin-requests/blob/main/examples/example-broken.yml) for an example file.
-4. Open a new PR.
+4. Open a new PR, filing it as instructed in the checklist.
+Describe why the packages are being marked broken, and ping the feedstock maintainers.

 Once merged, a bot will label all listed files as broken, thus effectively removing them from the channel.
+Users will no longer be able to install them by default.
+However, it will still be possible to download them directly via URL in lockfiles, manually from [anaconda.org packages](https://anaconda.org/channels/conda-forge/), or by requesting the `broken` label.